rtrelease/Jetson-Symbolics-Neuromorphics/Arduino2.md

 So lessons learned, the next step was ***sudo apt remove arduino*** on two systems, then follow [Arduino.cc's](https://www.arduino.cc/en/software) and [Ubuntu's](https://ubuntu.com/tutorials/install-the-arduino-ide) best instructions for installing IDE packages for amd64 and aarch64 Linux systems.

-Consistent with Lab goals, I chose to start with installing the latest legacy ARM64 binary .tar of 1.8.19 for the Orin, with 1.8.19 and the 2.0.3 .tars for x86-64/amd64 for the workstation.
+Consistent with Lab goals, I chose to start with installing the latest legacy ARM64 binary .tar of Arduino 1.8.19 for the Orin, with 1.8.19 and the 2.0.3 .tars for x86-64/amd64 for the workstation.
 Among other things, this gave me code and performance comparisons of the IDEs on three platforms.

 **Note that the latest stabile version of the IDE was 2.0.3 at Arduino.cc, compared to 2.1.0.5 claimed by the original apt install...**